shaleen-wonder-ent/user-guides/HSM_Implementation_Steps.md

 az account set --subscription "$SUB_ID"
 ```

 > **Why per-region zones (recap):** the FQDN `org-hsm-prod.privatelink.managedhsm.azure.net` is the same in both regions, but each region's zone holds **only the local PE's A record**.
 A Primary-region VM will always resolve to the Primary PE (`10.12.1.4`); a DR-region VM will always resolve to the DR PE (`10.22.1.4`).
 No record drift, no coexisting A records, no round-robin surprises, and no manual DNS swing required during failover.
-Failover at the global `*.managedhsm.azure.net` FQDN is handled by Azure Traffic Manager (Phase 3 [§3.2](#32-azure-traffic-manager--global-automatic-failover-recommended)).
+Failover at the global `<hsm>.managedhsm.azure.net` FQDN is handled by Microsoft's internal, platform-managed routing layer (DNS TTL 5 s) provisioned by `az keyvault region add` ([§3.2](#32-global-fqdn-routing-platform-managed)) — customers do not create or operate a Traffic Manager profile.

 ---

-## Phase 3 — Global wiring (DNS forwarding & Traffic Manager)
+## Phase 3 — Global wiring (DNS forwarding)

 > **What is already done by the platform team** - and therefore **NOT** in this phase:
 > - **Hub-to-hub peering** between the existing Primary and DR hubs (cross-region VNet peering).
 > - **DR ExpressRoute circuit + Gateway** - both regions are already wired to on-prem via the org's ExpressRoute service.
 >
+> **What is done automatically by Azure** — and therefore also NOT in this phase:
+> - **Global FQDN routing** under `<hsm>.managedhsm.azure.net`.
+Microsoft provisions an internal, platform-managed traffic routing layer for this name as part of `az keyvault region add` (Phase 6 [§6.1](#61-preferred--native-multi-region-replication-az-keyvault-region-add)).
+It health-checks both regional HSM pools and answers DNS with the healthy one at TTL 5 s. **There is no customer Traffic Manager profile to create or operate** — see [§3.2](#32-global-fqdn-routing-platform-managed).
+>
-> All this phase does is (a) make on-prem clients resolve the HSM Private Endpoint correctly via the existing DNS forwarder VMs, and (b) stand up Traffic Manager for the global HSM FQDN.
+> All this phase does is make on-prem clients resolve the HSM Private Endpoint correctly via the existing DNS forwarder VMs.

 ### 3.1 On-prem DNS forwarding (use the org's existing forwarder VMs)